Terms of Service

 3. PAYMENT OF FEES.

-- Customer will pay the applicable Services Fees and any additional fees or expenses as specified in the applicable Order.
-Initial rates for Services (“Service Fees”) are available at: https://xdelivery.ai/pricing/ or as otherwise set forth in the applicable Order.
-However, because shipping rates may change day to day, Company reserves the right to change the Service Fees or applicable charges and to institute new charges and Service Fees at any time and the applicable rate shall be the rate returned via the Company Customer understands that quotations based on the fees listed on Schedule B are provided to Customer in reliance on the information furnished to Company at the time the quotation is provided, and are subject to change based on actual weights, commodity, contents, mode of transportation, dimensions, and volumes tendered by Customer, as well as due to unforeseen or unanticipated costs, occurrences or events which are beyond the control of Company.
+1. Customer will pay the applicable Services Fees and any additional fees or expenses as specified in the Order.
+Initial rates for Services (“Service Fees”) are stated in Appendix A. However, because shipping rates may change, Company reserves the right to change the Service Fees or applicable charges and to institute new charges and Service Fees at any time and the applicable rate shall be the rate returned via the Company API.
+Customer understands that quotations based on the fees listed on Schedule B are provided to Customer in reliance on the information furnished to Company at the time the quotation is provided, and are subject to change based on actual weights, package dimensions, commodity, contents, mode of transportation, and volumes tendered by Customer, as well as due to unforeseen or unanticipated costs, occurrences or events which are beyond the control of Company.

-- The Customer will be invoiced each Monday for the prior week’s shipments.
-The Customer agrees to be charged directly via (ACH) 5 days following the invoice date and shall notify Company of its ACH information prior to the due date for the first invoice issued to Customer by Company.
+2. The Customer will be invoiced each Monday for the prior week’s shipments.
+The Customer agrees to be charged directly via ACH 14 days following the invoice date and shall notify Company of its desired payment method prior to the due date for the first invoice issued to Customer by Company.
+If the Customer’s payment method choice is credit card, an additional credit card fee of 3% will be added to all invoices.

 4. TERM AND TERMINATION.